British Empire in World War II: Victory

 The Soviet victory on the Eastern Front and the Normandy landings brought about the end of World War II in Europe.
 The Allies formally accepted the unconditional surrender of the armed forces of Nazi Germany and the end of Adolf Hitler's Third Reich on 8 May 1945.
 The formal surrender of the occupying German forces in the Channel Islands was not until 9 May 1945.
-Hitler committed suicide on 30 April during the Battle of Berlin, and so the surrender of Germany was authorized by his replacement, President of Germany Karl Dönitz.
+Hitler committed suicide on 30 April during the Battle of Berlin, and so the surrender of Germany was authorized by his replacement, Führer of Germany Karl Dönitz.
 The act of military surrender was signed on 7 May in Reims, France, and ratified on 8 May in Berlin, Germany.

 The US-led victory over the Empire of Japan brought about the end of World War II in Asia.
 In the afternoon of 15 August 1945, the surrender of Japan occurred, effectively ending World War II.
 On this day the initial announcement of Japan's surrender was made in Japan, and because of time zone differences it was announced in the United States, Western Europe, the Americas, the Pacific Islands, and Australia/New Zealand on 14 August 1945.
 The signing of the surrender document occurred on 2 September 1945.